fabioono25/projects_net/MicroservicesEcommerce/README.md

 The main feature of Discount API is the synchronous communication via gRPC with Basket API.
 PostgreSQL is used as the database for this project.

 For this project, the Coupon table was created manually.

+Dapper is the micro-ORM for the communication with PostgreSQL.

 ### API Gateway Architecture